Concerns and opportunities for online business

 In turbulent times, individuals, naturally, seek stability and security.
 Thus, businesses that embrace the situation and develop the right messaging, while being respectful and attentive to people’s fears, will find ways to prosper.

 eCommerce, in its present state, has undeniable advantages in terms of resilience to collapse.
-Brick-and-mortar shops and institutions are closing left and right – both as a public safety measure, and due to inability to generate revenue.
-At the same time, it is unlikely that the affordably-priced online shops and services will be going out of business any time soon.
+Brick-and-mortar shops and institutions are closing left and right – both as a public safety measure and due to the inability to generate revenue.
+At the same time, it is unlikely that the affordably-priced online shops and services will be going out of business anytime soon.
 This brings eCommerce to the forefront and makes it a fruitful ground for investment.

 With much more time spent at home, some common trends include booming online orders on home entertainment gear (like ps4 and laptops) and kitchen appliances (e.g. freezers).

-Now is the time to optimise SEO and outplay competition
+Now is the time to optimize SEO and outplay the competition

 Right now the world may be going through a difficult period, but it is only a matter of time before we get back on track.
 Businesses that take proper care of SEO now will not only ensure steady eCommerce operations in the nearest future, they will also benefit tremendously when the rough times are over.
 Keeping calm and continuing to grow is, ultimately, what will give you the edge over your competition.